 Terroir is Everything

 Maybe you’ve heard someone wax poetic when describing a wine’s “sense of place”.
-This mythical interpretation of how a wine translates geology, weather, and other esoteric factors is called “terroir” and terroir is everything in Burgundy.
+This mythical interpretation of how a wine translates geology, weather, and other factors known as terroir is everything in Burgundy.

 Unlike Bordeaux, where wine prices and quality correlate mostly with a producer’s name, in Burgundy a vineyard’s reputation governs the wine’s value.
 This began in the Middle Ages when Cistercian and Cluniac monks figured out that different soil types and locations could dramatically influence a wine’s character.
 They subsequently divided vineyards into some 1,200 patches surrounded by rock walls, known as “clos”.